packardG/cs326-TeamLoon/README.md

  prevent poor user experience caused by others (kicking from chatroom).
 For more information, see our [Final Project Document](https://docs.google.com/document/d/10Ry11kDxrAS6hF58ACVqZ_flG4xd5b_fdzNJwG2IOEs/edit?usp=sharing).

- Videos will be added to the "public" directory.

 ###How to Run###